Takuji Iwasaki: Achievements

 Takuji proposed that all buildings in typhoon-prone Ishigaki Island be built in concrete, including his observatory.
 This became a reality in 1915, and now almost all buildings in Ishigaki are erected in concrete.
 He observed every typhoon which hit Ishigaki Island, and during one storm in 1914, a small stone hit his right eye and he lost his sight in that eye.

 Takuji has been famous for his studies in the fields of biology.
 With the help of scholars such as Yasushi Nawa and Matsutoshi Matsumura, many new species were discovered, including several species called Iwasaki in Japanese.

 As for insects, Takuji discovered and named Iwasaki Ootoge Kamemushi, Iwasaki Kamemushi, Iwasaki Kusazemi, Iwasaki Kinsuji Kamikiri, Iwasaki Konoha, Iwasaki Shirocho, Iwasaki Zemi, Iwasaki Himeharuzemi, Iwasaki Herikamemushi, and Iwasaki Kusazemi.
-He also bred butterflies such as "Oogomadara" and Konoha Cho, and observed their behaviour.
-The Japanese name "Oogomadara" means "paper kite" or the "rice paper butterfly", Idea leuconoe, and is known especially for its presence in butterfly greenhouses and live butterfly expositions.
+He also bred butterflies such as Oogomadara (Idea leuconoe) and Konoha Cho, and observed their behaviour.
+The Japanese name Oogomadara means "paper kite" or the "rice paper butterfly", and is known especially for its presence in butterfly greenhouses and live butterfly expositions.
 The paper kite butterfly has its origins in Southeast Asia.